 Why Lorne Michaels still belongs in the library

-The honors on Michaels' official NBC biography, Mark Twain Prize, Presidential Medal of Freedom, Kennedy Center Honors, Companion of the Order of Canada, are not just ceremonial decorations.
+The honors on Michaels' official NBC biography, Mark Twain Prize, Presidential Medal of Freedom, Kennedy Center Honors, Companion of the Order of Canada, are more than ceremonial decorations.
 They reflect a larger truth about his career.
 He is one of the few television producers whose influence spills far beyond television itself.

 He helped define what political satire looks like on network TV.
 He widened the pipeline from sketch comedy to movies, late night, and streaming.
 He made "discovering the next cast" into part of the audience's ritual.
 He also preserved the old, fragile idea that live television can still feel dangerous.